 This chapter provides installation, configuration, and troubleshooting information for the High-Speed Data Unit (HSU) Cards.
-These cards are labeled as follows on their faceplate ejectors: Two-port HSU 530/35, HSU-T V11, HSU 35, HSU-AD 530/35, HSU-T V35, four-port HSU 530/35 and the HSU\4E 530/35 SS.
+These cards are labeled as follows on their faceplate ejectors: the two-port HSU 530/35, HSU-T V11, HSU 35, HSU-AD 530/35, HSU-T 35, and the four-port HSU 530/35.
 This chapter also provides information for the Personality Modules used with some of these cards.

-The HSU Cards allow you to connect high-speed data terminal equipment (DTE) and/or data communications equipment (DCE) to WAN links, resource cards, and/or other HSU cards.
+The HSU cards allow you to connect high-speed data terminal equipment (DTE) and/or data communications equipment (DCE) to WAN links, resource cards, and/or other HSU cards.

-1.2 HSU Cards
+1.2 HSU Card Descriptions

-1.2.1 Two-Port HSU530/35 Card Description (8202)
+1.2.1 Two-Port HSU530/35 Card Description (820220 / 820260)

 The two-port HSU 530/35 Card supports two RS-530 or RS-449 CPE data devices.
-It can also support V.35 and RS-232 data when used with personality modules, which are described later in this chapter.
+It can also support RS-232 data when used with personality modules, which are described later in this chapter.